AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/proofing-overview/proof-security-overview.md

 ## Login required

 Login required enhances the security of the proofs created in your account.
 You can enable login required for all proofs at the account level or you can enable it for individual proofs as needed.
-For more information about enabling for your account, see [Configure proof settings for your organization](../../../administration-and-setup/manage-workfront/configure-proofing/configure-proofing-organization.md).
+For more information about enabling for your account, see .

 >[!NOTE]
 >